 The SmartGuard Checklist screen indicates the requirements necessary to start or continue using the SmartGuard feature.
-For more information, see Staying in the SmartGuard feature, page 192.
+For more information, see Staying in the SmartGuard feature, page 198.

-The following table shows what to do when the wait icon 🔊 or the question icon 🔞 appear by items on the SmartGuard Checklist screen.
+The following table shows what to do when the wait icon ... or the question icon ? appear by items on the SmartGuard Checklist screen.

-Calibration required Enter a new BG meter read Enter BG Enter a new BG meter read The system requires a BG reit is ready.
-SmartGuard turned off Turn on the SmartGuard fee eading and will ask when eature.
-Wait to calibrate The system requires a BG reit is ready.
-Turn on the SmartGuard fee eading and will ask when eature. it is ready.
+Line Item Instructions 1 Calibration required ?
+Enter a new BG meter reading.
+Enter BG ?
+Enter a new BG meter reading.
+Wait to calibrate The system requires a BG reading and will ask when it is ready.
 2 SmartGuard turned off ?
-Turn on the SmartGuard fe eature.
-Confunction Confunction con · Confirm the nume she .
-1 Sensor not ready • Confirm the pump snow ber on the Paired Dev ows a sensor serial num- rices screen.
-Example: CGM XXXXX XXX Make sure the pump i For more information, and transmitter, page the pump and sensor take 15 minutes to fin If after 30 minutes the still not communicating alert appears.
-Check to e pump and sensor are ng, a Lost sensor signal • If SG is outside of the the SmartGuard featu 50 to 400 mg/dL range, re is unavailable.
-Sensor off Turn on the Sensor feature Settings. e in Settings > Device No paired CGM Pair the pump and sensor. see Pairing the pump and t 4 Bolus in progress Wait until the bolus is combefore the SmartGuard fea Delivery suspended ?
-If insulin delivery is suspended feature cannot be used.
-Tree by a healthcare profession eat low BG as instructed 6 Carb ratio not set ?
-Enter a carb ratio in the Both the Bolus Wizard Setup scr
+Turn on the SmartGuard feature.

-Line ltem Instructions 7 Temp Basal rate Stop the temp basal rate delivery before the SmartGuard feature can be used or wait until the temp basal rate delivery is complete.
+Line ltem Instructions 3 Sensor not ready Confirm the pump shows a sensor serial num- ber on the Paired Devices screen.
+Example: CGM XXXXXXXX Make sure the pump is paired with a sensor.
+For more information, see Pairing the pump and transmitter, page 139.
+Check the Home screen.
+If displays, move the pump and sensor closer together.
+It may take 15 minutes to find the sensor signal.
+If after 30 minutes the pump and sensor are still not communicating, a Lost sensor signal alert appears.
+Check that the sensor is still inserted in the skin.
+Move the pump closer to the sensor. • If SG is outside of the 50 to 400 mg/dL range, the SmartGuard feature is unavailable.
+Sensor off 2 Turn on the Sensor feature in Settings > Device Settings.
+No paired CGM Pair the pump and sensor.
+For more information, see Pairing the pump and transmitter , page 139.
+4 Bolus in progress Wait until the bolus is complete or stop the bolus before the SmartGuard feature can be used.
+5 Delivery suspended ?
+If insulin delivery is suspended, the SmartGuard feature cannot be used.
+Treat low BG as instructed by a healthcare professional.
+6 Carb ratio not set Enter a carb ratio in the Bolus Wizard feature or in the Bolus Wizard Setup screen.
+7 Temp Basal rate Stop the temp basal rate delivery before the SmartGuard feature can be used or wait until the temp basal rate delivery is complete.
 8 SmartGuard updating If SmartGuard active insulin is updating, it will take up to five hours to complete.
 Wait for the update time to end before the SmartGuard feature can activate.
-9 SmartGuard warming up ••• Wait for the SmartGuard feature to gather insulin delivery history and determine the basal rate.
+9 SmartGuard warming up Wait for the SmartGuard feature to gather insulin delivery history and determine the basal rate.